-An officer may take a person into protective custody for an emergency detention when he/she reasonably believes the person is a person requiring treatment.
+An officer should take a person into protective custody if the officer reasonably believes the person is a person requiring treatment.
 A reasonable effort shall be made to take the person into custody in the least conspicuous manner (43A O.S. § 1-110; 43A O.S. § 5-207).